WesleyMa2/reddit_notifier/README.md

 # Reddit Notifier
-Simple node js script that polls a given subreddit, pushing a desktop notif on new posts/
+Simple node js script that polls a given subreddit, pushing a desktop notif on new posts

 ## Setup
 Make sure node and npm are installed.